Why Are There So Few Black Entrepreneurs in Canadian Tech?

 This story is adapted from the February 29, 2020 episode of the RBC Disruptors podcast, hosted by John Stackhouse.

 In 1837, Thornton Blackburn, an escaped slave from the United States, launched Toronto’s first taxi company, “The City,” and turned it into a thriving enterprise that generated a small fortune for Blackburn and his wife, Lucie.
 The Blackburns became philanthropists and champions of public education in Toronto.
 Yet, they have all but been forgotten to history.
 Nearly 200 years later, most Canadians would be pressed to cite the Blackburns or name a single Black entrepreneur.
-Even though 1.2 million Canadians identify as Black, representing 3.5% of the population, Black in Canada survey found only 2,000 Black-owned businesses of significant scale.
+Even though 1.2 million Canadians identify as Black, representing 3.5% of the population, a Black in Canada survey found only 2,000 Black-owned businesses of significant scale.
 (The problem goes beyond our borders.
 In 2018, a U.S. study found just 1% of venture-backed founders were Black.)

 Among those trying to actively address this problem are Isaac Olowalafe Jr., a Toronto real estate investor, and Abdullah Snobar, executive director of Ryerson University’s DMZ start-up zone.
 In 2017 they launched the $1-million Black Innovation Fellowship to provide entrepreneurs with access to networks, seed capital, and business partners.